 River Forecast Center

-- Serving as the main point of contact in the event of a river system emergency.
+- Serving as the point of contact during river system emergencies

 - Verifying hourly headwater, tailwater, stream and rain gauge data for accuracy and modeling

 The staff of the River Forecast Center is challenged by the uncertainty of long-term and short-term weather forecasts.
 Will it rain or will it not rain?
 Annual operating guides were developed and designed as a safeguard, based on more than 100 years of rain and runoff data.
 Every reservoir has an operating guide and these are followed year-round to prepare for the next flood—no matter if predicted rain materializes or not or unpredicted rain falls.
 They have to be prepared.

 It’s a juggling act, but the river system is continually adjusted across the Valley.
 The staff of the River Forecast Center is highly committed to getting water where it’s needed, when it’s needed, and keeping it safely contained within the riverbanks of flood-prone areas.

 Want your lake info to go?
 Download the TVA Lake Info app, an easy-to-use resource for operating on and around reservoirs and dams in the TVA region.
 Available for iPhone and Android devices.